ViniciusRodrigues10/medical-scheduling/.github/issue_template.md

 ## Screenshot

-Add screenshots casa needes, otherwise delete this section.
+Add screenshots you need, otherwise delete this section.